Keira-Pendragon/Keira-Pendragon/README.md

               both hardware and software colleagues, builing UIs, or solving novel problems.
               I'm most familiar with C/C++ and Java, but I've worked with Python, JSON, XML and a range of others...
               ...And I pick things up quickly, possibly too quickly...

+              PS) Pic is not me - she's art someone else made that is serving as my RP character currently~

 - * You know, from those 90s commercials?
 Are those still around??